wohaco/despace/venera_13_14.md

 |Viewing angle|180°|
 |Transmission speed|64 kbps|

 Compared to Venera 11 and Venera 12, the cameras, drill, spectrophotometer, x‑ray spectrometer for aerosols, mass spectrometer and gas chromatograph were improved.
-The payload mass of the Lander:  100 kg.
+The payload mass of the Lander:  100 ㎏.

 ![](f/project/v/venera_13_14/pic06.jpg)